"People will never believe you that UX is going to add value to them unless you do it and show it."

 In the 90s, Don Norman coined the term ‘User Experience.’
 Today, the term ‘UX’ has become a buzz word in the digital world.
 Designers know its importance and now businesses also have started realizing its importance, but still many of them don’t know why do they need UX.
 So, if you are also one of them who don’t know the ‘Why’ of UX, we will make you understand that.
 We can look at it from three different perspectives - UX for a designer, UX for a business and UX for a dreamer.

-Basic thing for designers is problem solving and UX is core of it.
-Designers must empathize with the users and businesses in order to understand user and business goals.
-Many times, designers expect that people should understand their ideas, concepts and they should quickly start believing in them, which is not possible.
+The most basic thing for designers is problem solving and UX is the core of it.
+Designers must empathize with the users and businesses in order to understand why UX design matters and its impact on business goals.
+Many times, designers expect that people should understand their ideas and concepts and they should quickly start realizing why UX is important for business.
 People always need validations to believe you.
+So, why UX?

 For example, when we want to buy a car, we go for a test drive to get a feel for it, right?
 We want to know if the car is really comfortable as they say in the car advertisement.
 Similarly, designers have to learn the fact that people will not believe that user experience will add any additional value to their business.
 You have to convince them and show this value by demonstrating because people start believing in anything that is tangible and they start listening to you more.

-It is the responsibility of UX designers to educate people about user experience and help them understand value addition that it brings to their business.
-The moment designers start doing this, they will be able to help businesses understand design, value it, appreciate it and as an ecosystem we all will grow together.
+It is the responsibility of UX designers to educate businesses as to why UX design matters and make them understand the value addition it brings to their business.
+The moment they succeed in helping them understand design by perspectives, businesses will value design and acknowledge its role in creating an ecosystem for us all to thrive in.

 UX for Businesses